3dcitydb/3dcitydb-docs/source/impexp/preferences/plugins.rst

    Plugins overview and management.

-Simply browse through the list of plugins to display more information about each plugin.
+The installed plugins are presented in a list view.
+Simply browse through this list to display more information about each plugin.
 This information typically comprises the name of the plugin, its version and a brief description of its functionality.
 Plugin vendors may provide additional links to online resources such as the plugin homepage or a user manual.
 The *technical details* section contains implementation details of the plugin, which are useful in case you encounter issues and need support from the plugin maintainer.

 A plugin is enabled or disabled by ticking the checkbox in the list entry.
 Disabling unnecessary plugins can increase the performance of Importer/Exporter operations affected by the plugins.